 - Weekly hires (Monday to Sunday) or (Friday to Thursday)

 The Maple Leaf can sleep 6 adults.
-We provide all linen blankets, duvets, pillows, sheets, and 2 towels.
-We recommend you bring more towels if you are in a larger group.
+We provide all linen blankets, duvets, pillows, sheets. and 1 towel per person.
+We recommend you bring extra towels for water activities.

 The houseboat comes with the following features: